qcargile/Chrome-Blood/Modlist/Load Order.md

 ## [Chrome & Blood Load Order](https://loadorderlibrary.com/lists/chrome-blood-2)

-### Biggest gameplay mods in the list and what they do
+### Biggest gameplay mods in the list and what they do. **This is not a comprehensive list, just the mods that have the biggest impact on gameplay you should be aware of.**

 <Details>
 <summary>Gameplay Mechanics</summary>